Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - average: a number between min and max (depending on ratingType)
 - confidence: a number between 0 and 1
 - input: a nonnegative number; an element in [0, inf)
-- importance: (optional because usually importance = influence, although there may be instances where this is not the case
+- importance: (optional because usually importance = influence, although there may be instances where this is not the case)
 - ratingType: (optional)

 We should envision that at some point, there will be a THRIVING MARKET for individual GrapeRankScorecards.

 ## variable: GrapeRankScorecards (G)

-a table or array of scorecards but where there is no need for observer or ratingType columns because they should be assumed to be identical for every scorecard in the table
+a table or array of S but where there is no need for observer or ratingType columns because they should be assumed to be identical for every scorecard in the table

 ## variable: GrapeRankParameters (P)